ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

   already exist);
 - Create a Subnet;
 - Add `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` to the Subnet;
-- Create a new blockchain with a virtual machine whose id is `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`
+- Create a new blockchain with a virtual machine whose ID is `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`

 ```bash
 subnet-cli wizard \